Pegah-B/EndtoEnd_MLPipelines_AzureMLStudio/README.md

 &nbsp;&nbsp; 5 - **Testing:** Verified the model's accuracy by testing predictions based on automobile characteristics.

-## Datasets

-The datasets used in these projects are available in this repository, provided from the following sources:

-- **Automobile Price Data (Raw):** This dataset, used for regression, is provided from the sample datasets in Azure ML Designer.

-- **Diabetes Data:** The dataset used for classification was downloaded from link1.

-- **Penguin Data:** The dataset used for clustering was downloaded from link2.
+The datasets used in these projects are available in this repository.
+The Automobile Price Data (Raw), used for regression, is provided as a sample dataset in Azure Machine Learning Designer.
+The Diabetes Data, used for classification, was downloaded from [link](https://github.com/microsoft/MLOps/blob/master/examples/AzureML-Primers/data/diabetes.csv) , while the Penguin Data, used for clustering, was downloaded from [link](https://raw.githubusercontent.com/MicrosoftDocs/ml-basics/master/data/penguins.csv).

 ## Files